christopher-besch/homepage/src/articles/03_installing_gentoo/installing_gentoo.md

 - `app-portage/genlop`: Estimate compilation time with Portage.
 - `media-video/vlc`: You've got some obscure media format to play?
 VLC can handle it.
 - `sys-process/time`: Display resources used by a program.

-You can install these packages with `emerge --ask [package name]`.
-Sometimes this command prompts you to set some USE flags.
-These can either be set in `/etc/portage/make.conf` [to affect all packages](https://wiki.gentoo.org/wiki/etc/portage/make.conf#USE) or in `/etc/portage/package.use` [to not alter the global USE flags](https://wiki.gentoo.org/wiki/etc/portage/package.use).
-My `make.conf` and `package.use` can be found in my [config collection](https://github.com/christopher-besch/configs) under the Gentoo section.

 What follows are a few more programs with more complicated installations.